Dispatches

 They treat governance as architecture, not policy.

 Prompt governance is the framework of controls, version control, approval workflows, audit trails, and continuous monitoring that manages how prompts instruct enterprise AI systems.
-It extends data governance discipline to the instruction layer, ensuring AI behaviour is traceable, approved, and reversible.
+It extends data governance discipline to the instruction layer, so AI behaviour stays traceable, approved and reversible.

 In 2026, the same governance principles that apply to custom software development now apply to prompt libraries: version control, access control, audit logs, and deployment pipelines.